cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 ## Initiating conversation

-Microsoft Teams currently supports three methods for conversation:
+Microsoft Teams currently supports four methods for conversation:
 * One-on-One Response - Users can interact in a private conversation with a bot by simply selecting the added bot in the chat history, or typing its name or Bot ID in the To: box on a new chat.
+* One-on-One Direct messages - Your bot can create 1:1 conversations with users.
+This will allow your bot to proactively notify them.
 * In Channel Response - A bot can also be @mentioned in a channel if it has been added to the team.
 Note that additional replies to a bot in a channel require @mentioning the bot - it will not respond to replies where it is not @mentioned.
 * In Channel Conversation Creation - A bot in a channel may also initiate a new conversation in a channel.